flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

   * A designator such as Y or Z may be present.
 This suffix is to distinguish in the navigation database a difference between approaches to the same runway.
 While similar in nature they may have different minimums, allowed equipment, or other differences.
 * Again, use the vertical slew keys to find the STAR for this flight `DEBHI1C` and select it using the corresponding LSK.
 * For the approach VIA Select `DF454` using the appropriate LSK.
 On the following page we can choose transitions if available, but for this flight we don't.
-* Insert this STAR into the flight plan using LSK6R.
+* Press `INSERT*` using LSK6R to program this into the flight plan.

 ![mcdu12](../assets/beginner-guide/mcdu/mcdu12.png){loading=lazy}